Darryl Dunn, General Manager/CEO, Rose Bowl Operating Company

 A native of Connecticut, Mr. Dunn resides in Santa Clarita and is married and has two children.

-Dedan Brozino is the Executive Director of the Rose Bowl Legacy Foundation, bringing over a decade of sports administration experience with a heavy background in fundraising, resource acquisition, sales, and marketing to the position.
+Dedan Brozino is the Chief Development Officer of the Rose Bowl Legacy Foundation, bringing sports administration experience with a heavy background in fundraising, resource acquisition, sales, and marketing to the position.
 Mr. Brozino is primarily responsible for developing a strategic long-range fundraising plan for the stadium and the surrounding Central Arroyo through increasing philanthropic resources and financial support through the Legacy Foundation.

 Prior to coming to Pasadena, Mr. Brozino served on the Senior Administrative Staff at Long Beach State as the Senior Associate Athletics Director for External Relations, with oversight of all revenue-based activity.
 During his time on the coast, he managed record volumes of revenue production.
 His involvement in fundraising included short- and long-term major gift solicitations, stewardship and planning for more than $27 million in capital projects.
 Brozino also provided direct oversight of the operational and budget components for the Marketing (19 NCAA Division I sports programs), Sponsorships (Learfield Sports Properties), Ticket Sales, and Media Relations departments.